rhfactor05/Hub/README.md

 # Hub
-The hub plugin of Minepixel
+Minepixel's Hub plugin developed and created by rhfactor05